 In a previous article, I showed you how to create a backup image using Windows 10’s built-in backup program.
-Along the way, we were prompted to create what’s called a “Recovery Drive” to use in the event of a disaster from which you need to recover.
+Along the way, we were prompted to create what’s called a “recovery drive” to use in the event of a computer disaster.

 A recovery drive is a USB flash drive from which you boot your computer in order to restore a previously created image, as well as perform a number of other Windows recovery tasks — including reinstalling Windows from scratch.